-However, they receive hundreds of complaints every year, and with a limited staff in only three offices, the PHRC is strained.
+However, they receive hundreds of complaints every year and have a limited staff in only three offices.
 At first, several municipalities found self-determination to form their own local human relations commission to provide more efficient recourse for victims of discrimination.
 The Philadelphia Commission on Human Relations was formed in 1951 and the Allentown Human Relations Commission was established in 1962.
-Realizing that the state law did not cover LGBT members of their communities, over time, more local government took initiatives to pass local laws to fill in where the state was behind.
+Realizing that the state law did not cover LGBTQ members of their communities, over time, more local government took initiatives to pass local laws to fill in where the state was behind.

 There has been only one significant court challenge against the merits of a non-discrimination ordinance.
 In Hartman v.
 Allentown (2005) the Commonwealth Court upheld a ruling by the Lehigh County Court of Common Pleas that municipalities do have the authority to form their own Human Relations Commission and include protected classes not explicitly defined in the state statue.
 The challenge was brought by a group of Allentown rental property and business owners claiming that the Pennsylvania Human Relations Act superseded any local statue, which was ultimately rejected by the courts.

 Governor Milton Shapp (1971-1979) issued a landmark Executive Order in 1975 to prohibit employment discrimination on the basis of sexual orientation under the state government’s jurisdiction.
 With his decision to issue Executive Order 1975-5, Pennsylvania became the first state in the nation to ban employment discrimination on the basis of sexual orientation in the government.
-Every Governor since has renewed his Executive Order.
+Most Governors since have renewed his Executive Order.
 While there is no expiration on the Executive Order, it is important he reissue the order to preserve its continuity as state policy.

 Governor Dick Thornbrugh (R): 1984-1